 Scars: Inconspicuous, concealed in hair and facial skin creases.
-Scar behind ear may be most visible.
+Scars behind the ear may be visible at the most.

-- Skin Necrosis- Can occur infront or behind the ear, thus leaving a visible scar after wound heals
+- Skin Necrosis- Can occur in the front or behind the ear, thus leaving a visible scar after the wound heals

-- Facial Weakness- usually temporary & caused by facial nerve injury
+- Facial Weakness- Usually temporary and caused by a facial nerve injury

 - Ear Numbness- Rare